Finding A Wedding Officiant for Your Smoky Mountain Wedding

 The first category is ordained, religious leaders.
-First, they must be over 18 years old “having the care of souls”.
-This includes pastors and ministers, reverends, deacons, rabbis, chaplains, and other ordained religious roles.
-In addition to being an ordained religious leader, Tennessee also requires that wedding officiants have been ordained in person.
+First, they must be over 18 years old “having the care of souls.”
+This includes pastors, ministers, reverends, deacons, rabbis, chaplains, and other ordained religious roles.
+In addition to being an ordained religious leader, Tennessee requires that wedding officiants be ordained in person.
 As of June 1, 2019, weddings are legal if the religious officiant has been ordained at an in-person ceremony.
 This excludes those ordained through an online program.

 State & County Government Officials